 Training takes place regularly for those officers likely to be called on to lead or be part of the business continuity management and support teams.
-Larger exercises will form part of the Local Resilience Forum's exercise programme.

 Lessons learned from training and exercises are used to determine any amendments or inclusions required when the plan is updated.